New Balance Minimus 10v1 Review

 For any runner annoyed by the muddy clogs feeling, these are absolutely your shoe.
 Everything about them is lightweight and utilitarian.
 Even their 4mm of Acteva™ foam in the midsole is engineered to be 12% lighter than comparable foam.
 They also manage to shave off weight with judicious use of rubber on the outsole, selectively targeting high-impact areas.
 This brings them to 17.2 ounces in a men's 11.5.

-Importantly, these run about a half size small, so we had to order a larger shoe and even then, it undercuts the weight of the others in our review, but just barely.
-Amazingly, four other shoes are within an ounce: the Boston 6 at 18.1, Kinvara 8 at 17.6, and the On Cloud at 17.3.
-We think the minimalist runner will be the happiest with the Minimus, but a good alternative can be found in the On Cloud for traditionalists.
+Importantly, these run about a half size small, so we had to order a larger shoe, and even then, it undercuts the weight of the others in our review, but just barely.
+Amazingly, quite a few more traditional models come in lighter - the Saucony Type A8 is only 12.8 ounces in a pair of men's 11.
+But in the end, we think the minimalist runners will be the happiest with the Minimus.

 One of the top advantages of the minimalist style is that it only has the bare necessities, and those are meant to be tough.
 Much of the upper is anchored by tough synthetic bands with the mesh heavily stitched on.
 Down at the bottom, the firm rubber outsole protects more vulnerable exposed midsole.

 As we mentioned before, fitting like a second skin is about the most comfortable a shoe can be - at least for long-term performance - and these have that fit.
 One of our favorite features was the heel, which was held up by an external wrap anchored somewhere near midfoot.
 This means that the heel is more flexible and can better work with the foot than models with significant heel counters, like more traditional models, especially those in the stability style.